Skip to Main Content

 For frequent travelers, renting an RV will mean sacrificing the ability to customize your ride and ultimately cost more.

-• Costs more over time: If you plan to go RV camping often, the rental costs can quickly add up.
+• Long-term costs: If you plan to go RV camping often, the rental costs can quickly add up.

-• Lack of spontaneity: You may have to reserve your rental well in advance, especially if you hope to travel during a holiday.
-With an RV you own, you can hit the road whenever you want.
+• Lack of spontaneity: You may have to reserve your rental well in advance, especially if you hope to travel during a holiday, but if you buy your own RV, you can hit the road whenever you want.

 • More rules: You have to follow the rules of the rental company when renting an RV.
 You may not be able to take it on certain roads, and the company may only allow you to go a certain number of miles per day.